-- Local procurement the targeted provision of food or specialized nutritious foods procured within a country affected by an emergency. - Regional procurement the targeted provision of food or specialized nutritious foods procured from a country that is within the same continent. - International procurement the targeted provision of food or specialized nutritious foods procured from a country that is not located within the same continent as the country in which the commodities will be used.
+- Local procurement The targeted provision of food or specialized nutritious foods procured within a country affected by an emergency. - Regional procurement -The targeted provision of food or specialized nutritious foods procured from a country that is within the same continent. - International procurement the targeted provision of food or specialized nutritious foods procured from a country that is not located within the same continent as the country in which the commodities will be used.
+The definition of International procurement does not include procurement from the United States.